 Debbie campaigned extensively over many years to achieve national, evidence-based, systematic synthetic phonics teaching in primary schools.
 As a representative of the UK Reading Reform Foundation, she advised the British government for the parliamentary inquiry 'Teaching Children to Read' (March 2005) and she helped to inform Sir Jim Rose's 'Independent review of the teaching of early reading' (Final Report, Jim Rose, March 2006).
 A former teacher, headteacher and special needs teacher, she is known to be a controversial and inspirational speaker and has spoken alongside Sir Jim Rose at literacy conferences.
 Debbie has written many challenging articles for educational magazines and for many years she has provided practical advice for parents, teaching professionals, teacher-trainers, politicians, publishers and manufacturers.
 Debbie is a founding committee member of the International Foundation for Effective Reading Instruction (IFERI).
 In 2012, Debbie was awarded an MBE in the Queen's New Year Honours List for services to education.

-Debbie's Phonics Programmes
+Debbie's DfE-validated Systematic Synthetic Phonics Programmes